-If you have any flight changes, miss a connecting flight or need help meeting the transfer service, you should call one of the following emergency numbers.
+If you have any flight changes, miss a connecting flight or need help meeting the transfer service, you should call emergency number.
 Please be prepared to tell them your name, school name (English Path) and location.
 Students should only accept a transfer from a greeter with the official English Path signage.

-Transfer service emergency number: + 44 749 400 2815
+Transfer service emergency numbers: